New York City II

 Corlaer's Hook Fort

-Located on Corlaer's Hook near the Williamsburg Bridge.
+A blockhouse/battery located on Corlaer's Hook near the present Williamsburg Bridge, in the Lower East Side area.
 Previously at this location was the Patriot Crown Point Battery in 1776.

 North Battery